The Extreme Importance Of Iron, Folic Acid, and Thiamin In Arrhythmia, Enlarged Heart, Heart Failure, Weak Heart Muscle

 Real World Results Of Correction Of Iron, Folic Acid, and Thiamin Deficiencies

-Factually, at least 5 times my own mother (who has kidney disease) left the hospital prescribed 325mg of iron sulphate a day and an oxygen machine 24/7 and 5 times she got off the oxygen a week after stopping the iron sulphate and restarting a much better form of iron they don't have in hospitals - ionic iron.
+Factually, at least 5 times my own mother (who has kidney disease) left the hospital prescribed 325mg of iron sulphate a day and an oxygen machine 24/7 and 5 times she got off the oxygen a week after stopping the iron sulphate and restarting a much better form of iron hospitals don't have, ionic iron (2,000 ppm).

 Find On Their Site "Using Procrit Can Lead To Death Or Other Serious Side Effects"

 In mid April she increased her thiamin dosage due to fatigue and severe apathy.
-At the end of May her doctor lowered her lasix dosage another 40 mg.
-A week later she stopped taking Lasix (40 mg) on her own because her blood pressure was already fairly low at the time of the next dose of lasix.
+At the end of May her kidney doctor lowered her diuretic dosage another 40 mg because it was pushing her blood pressure too low.
+A week later she stopped taking the diuretic (the last 40 mg) on her own because her blood pressure was already fairly low at the time of the next dose.

 Heart Failure Diagram